View the page content by selecting any of the links below

 Add your article, or the journal, to your students' reading lists as essential reading.

 - Twitter and Facebook: authors are increasingly promoting their content via Twitter and Facebook so it can be picked up by other researchers and practitioners.
-It's quick and easy to place an announcement on your Twitter or Facebook page highlighting the publication of your article with a link to direct people to the version of record on Taylor & Francis Online.
+It's quick and easy to place an announcement on your Twitter or Facebook page, highlighting the publication of your article with a link to direct people to the version of record on Taylor & Francis Online.
 Find out more about how to tweet your research.

 - LinkedIn: If you have created a LinkedIn profile that summarizes your professional expertise and accomplishments, why not include a mention of your articles?

 - Join academic social networking sites: academics, researchers, and practitioners are increasingly using social communities such as Academia.edu, where you can also post details of your publications.

 - CiteULike: you could add your article to your personal CiteULike library to share with others, which helps them discover literature which is relevant to their field.
 You can help with this process just by using CiteULike and through the invite a friend feature.